appium/appium-uiautomator2-driver/README.md

 in order to cleanup the cached UIA2 driver binaries from all connected devices on the current machine.

+### Socket Hangup Error

+This type of error means the driver is unable to connect to the UiAutomator2 REST server, which is running on the device under test.
+There might be multiple causes to this issue:
+- The automation session gets unexpectedly deleted if your test code sends the `DELETE /session/<id>` request to the it, also the corresponding session and the server itself are terminated as a result.
+Sending further commands to the same server would create the error above because it is not listening anymore and must be newly started by the instrumentation first.
+Such issues usually happen if the session management is not configured properly in the your code, so one starts a new session while an existing one is still running and has not been quit properly, or there is a timeout while waiting for a new command.
+Fixing session management logic (e.g. make sure each session is being properly created in the test setup section and is terminated in the test teardown) or changing/disabling the commands timeout (check the [newCommandTimeout capability](#other)) might help to address such type of errors.
+- The server has been unexpectedly killed by Android OS itself.
+There might be several reasons to that.
+Usually fetching the [logcat](https://developer.android.com/studio/command-line/logcat) output and finding occurrences of `io.appium.uiautomator2.server` traces with `error` or `exception` label might help to figure out what happens.
+Sometimes it is necessary to turn off some internal phone optimizations, sometimes the server crashes because of an internal UiAutomator framework bug, sometimes because of a bug in the server code itself.
+Each case should be investigated separately if the search over the internet shows no matches…
+- The connectivity between the phone and the host is unstable.
+Nothing much to add on this one.
+Maybe the phone has a defect, or the USB cable is damaged, or the installed Android SDK is out of date…

 ### Element(s) Cannot be Found

 All element location strategies in UIA2 driver work similarly under the hood except of the xpath one.